Skip to main content

 • The cost of Mounjaro after Medicaid coverage depends on the state’s cost-sharing requirements—including copays, deductibles, and coinsurance—and whether Mounjaro is one of their “preferred” drugs.

-Mounjaro (tirzepatide) is an injectable medication prescribed for Type 2 diabetes mellitus, which some doctors may prescribe off-label for weight loss.
+Mounjaro (tirzepatide) is an injectable medication prescribed for Type 2 diabetes, but some healthcare providers prescribe it off-label for weight loss.
 At first glance, Mounjaro might look pretty pricey, but its out-of-pocket costs can vary drastically based on insurance coverage, discounts, pharmacy location, and more.
 In limited instances, Medicaid programs may cover Mounjaro for weight loss, but it depends on the state, and most only cover it for diabetes treatment.
 Here’s all the important information about Mounjaro’s Medicaid coverage.

 How much does Mounjaro cost?

 The list price for brand-name products can be steep, and Mounjaro is no exception.
-Without help from a health insurance plan, Medicare Part D, or Medicaid, the drug’s list price is $1,069.08 per 30-day supply (a pack of four pens).
+Without help from a health insurance plan, Medicare Part D, or Medicaid, Mounjaro costs an average of $1,526 for 4, 5 mL pens.

 Does Medicaid cover Mounjaro?